On Top of the World (Imagine Dragons song)

 "On Top of the World" is a song by the American rock band Imagine Dragons first appearing on their major-label debut extended play Continued Silence (2012).
 The song also appears on their first full-length album Night Visions (2012).
 "On Top of the World" was released digitally as a single on March 18, 2013.

 Composition

 "On Top of the World" primarily features Magne guitar and piano instrumentation, with vocals performed by lead singer Dan Reynolds.
 Originally published in the key of C major, the song itself expresses a celebration of accomplishment for the band after striving for years to become successful.
 The song incorporates the chord progression of C-F-C-Dm in the verses, and F-C-G-Dm in the chorus and bridge, with the pre-chorus using Am and G to create a different break in the song.
-The song "On Top of the World" is found to be a positive, upbeat track, unlike other songs found on Night Visions, including "Bleeding Out" and "Hear Me".
+"On Top of the World" is found to be a positive, upbeat track, unlike other songs found on Night Visions, including "Bleeding Out" and "Hear Me".

-The song is built on a sample of minimalist composer Steve Reich's "Clapping Music" from 1972.